Posts Tagged ‘Friday the 13th’

 Hallow-Con, October 24th, 1992.
 New York City

 Rita Mae had a love hate relationship with these shows.
-When she helped found Hallow-Con years ago, she envisioned it as an opportunity to interact with fans and creators in the horror community.
-During the last few years of this show, Rita witnessed so many wonderful people coming together to share their love of all things scary.
+When she helped found Hallow-Con years ago, she envisioned an opportunity to interact with fans and creators in the horror community.
+During the last few years, Rita witnessed so many wonderful people coming together to share their love of all things scary.
 Unfortunately, like most any other type of fandom, there was also that portion of the crowd that was, let’s just say problematic.
 While adjusting her microphone she looked out over the crowd and saw a few familiar faces.
 There were the usual cosplayers; people dressing up as characters from the Halloween films, classic monsters, and a few random others.
-Many of the costumes were really elaborate and she could tell people put a lot of effort into them.
+Many of the costumes were really elaborate and she could tell fans put a lot of effort into them.
 There was one, however, that turned her stomach.
-“Too soon.” she thought to herself, spotting someone cosplaying as Jeffrey Dahmer.
-A questionable costume was the least of her concerns at the moment.
+“Too soon.” she thought to herself, spotting someone cosplaying as Jeffrey Dahmer, but questionable costume was the least of her concerns at the moment.
 As the convention room filled up, she wondered if she was about to be in the hot seat.
 Rita was sitting on a Friday the 13th panel, and she was the director of the fans least favorite entry.

-Savini took a few questions about designing the Devil’s new look for Part Three, as per the film’s story the Devil got burned in a fire.
+Savini took a few questions about designing the Devil’s new look for Part Three, as per the film’s story the villain got burned in a fire, leading to the now iconic Jersey Devil look.
 Finally a question came to Rita Mae.
 She was almost hoping to get through the whole panel without having to say anything.
 What she got was a fair question though.
-“Give the supernatural elements introduced in Part Six like the Cult of Vorhees; do you ever wish you would have used those elements for A New Beginning?”
+“Give the supernatural elements introduced in Part Six, such as the Cult of Vorhees; do you ever wish you would have used those elements for A New Beginning?”

 “That’s a good question.”
 Rita took a deep breath as she looked out at the audience.
-“When they ‘killed off,’” Rita spoke using air quotes, “the devil in the ‘final chapter’” she then paused to give the MC a snarky look.
+“When they ‘killed off,’” Rita spoke using air quotes, “the devil in the ‘final chapter,” she then paused to give the MC a snarky look.
 The audience chuckled to his response, which was motioning his fingers to mimic the holding of cash.
-“Anyway, as I was saying,” Rita Mae went on to explain, “the studio told me they wanted Part Five to have a more realistic tone in the vein of the the first film.”
+“Anyway, as I was saying,” Rita Mae went on to explain, “the studio told me they wanted part five to have a more realistic tone in the vein of the the first film.”
 Looking again at the studio rep, she added, “Plus, the studio only gave us a budget of about 2 million.”
-The audience laughed again while she now mimicked the holding of money.
-She thought for a moment maybe this session wouldn’t be so bad after all.
+The audience laughed again as she now mimicked the holding of money.
+For a moment, she thought maybe this session wouldn’t be so bad after all.
 Finishing her thoughts, she concluded, “This meant we couldn’t go too over the top with supernatural stuff.
 That’s how we came up with the idea of a human killer.
 Like they said,” she explained, referring to the other people on the panel, “that was one of the first ideas for the franchise.”

 Some in the crowd, but not all to be fair, booed again at the mention of the actual killer in Part Five, a disgruntled special effects worker who impersonated the Jersey Devil to avenge the death of his daughter.
-This creative choice was not received well by the fans, which in turn had them direct their ire toward Rita during moments like these.
+This creative choice was not received well by the fans, who directed their ire toward Rita during moments like these.

 “Hi,” the woman said nervously.
 “My name’s Vicki and I want to direct someday too.”